sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Test isolation approaches:

 - manually creating test doubles,
-- using built-in framework or library functionality to create test doubles,
+- using a built-in framework or library functionality to create test doubles,
 - using a mocking framework to create test doubles.

 Different types of test doubles and different approaches are often combined.
 Focus on the fact that the test is isolated, no matter how.

 Unit testing with Entity Framework Core.

-EF Core contains a set of built-in functionalities to easily enable testing & test isolation:
+EF Core contains a set of built-in functionalities to enable testing & test isolation easily:

 - avoid calling into a real database,
 - use in-memory implementations instead.

-_In-memory database provider_ - simple scenarios, not the best option.
+_In-memory database provider_ - simple scenarios are not the best option.

 _SQLite in-memory mode_ - best compatibility with real databases.

 Unit testing with HttpClient.

-Tests mus be isolated from network calls.
+Tests must be isolated from network calls.
 A custom message handler can short-circuit the actual call.

 Which test isolation approach should you use?

 Consider:

 - test reliability,
-- effort required to create test doubles,
+- the effort required to create test doubles,
 - available knowledge and experience.

 ## Unit Testing ASP.NET Core API Controllers